Conditions That Respond to Ketamine Therapy

 Recently, ketamine studies have reported efficacy in reducing problematic alcohol and drug use.
 Ketamine has shown to effectively prolong abstinence from alcohol and heroin in detoxified alcoholoics and heroin dependent individuals.
 In addition, Ketamine has reduced craving for and self-administration of cocaine in non-treatment seeking cocaine users.
 Read More. . .

-AKTARI does not treat Chronic Pain Disorders, we only treat NeuroPsychiatric Syndromes.
-However, some patients with depression, bipolar syndrome, or other neuropsychiatric disorders also suffer from some degree of chronic pain.
-This will not disqualify them from obtaining Ketamine therapy for their psychiatric symptoms at AKTARI.
+AKTARI does treat Chronic Pain Disorders as well as NeuroPsychiatric Syndromes.
+Some patients with depression, bipolar syndrome, or other neuropsychiatric disorders also suffer from some degree of chronic pain.
 In addition, studies have shown that Ketamine also reduces tolerance to opiods, thereby making them more effective at lower doses.
 Back to top of page

 “The benefits I’ve seen are pretty impressive, and the data are very strong.”